WMBEdmands/compMS2Miner/README.md

 #Installation

-**1.** install the latest development version and all package dependencies in one-line of code directly from github using the devtools package.
+**1.** install the latest development version and all package dependencies in one-line of code directly from GitHub using the devtools package.
 First ensure devtools is installed, instructions can be found here: https://github.com/hadley/devtools
 ```{r}
 devtools::install_github('WMBEdmands/CompMS2miner', dependencies=c("Depends", "Imports", "Suggests"), build_vignettes=TRUE)
 ```